Tracfone is the largest prepaid wireless provider in the United States, and offers plans on all of the major cellular providers.

 Wal-Mart Family Mobile

-They offers plans that are intended for phone based use, all of which include talk and text, and some of which include data.
+They offer plans that are intended for phone-based use, all of which include talk and text, and some of which include data.
 Some of the plans with data permit limited amounts of that data to be used via hotspot.

 Page Plus offers prepaid plans on the Verizon network.
-The have three plans described as "unlimited", but in actuality the lower two plans have caps on the amount of high speed data that can be used.
-The $29.95 plan caps high speed data at 3GB, and the $39.95 plan caps high speed data at 8GB.
+They have three plans described as "unlimited", but in actuality, the lower two plans have caps on the amount of high-speed data that can be used.
+The $29.95 plan caps high-speed data at 3GB, and the $39.95 plan caps high-speed data at 8GB.

 Their third unlimited plan does not have a hard cap on high speed data, and is $55/month.
 However, the fine print on this plan states that "At 60 GB, we reserve the right to review your account for usage in violation of Page Plus's terms and conditions."
 It's not clear how strictly this requirement is enforced, and we don't have many user reports from people using this plan.
 We would recommend using caution with this plan if you feel you will use more than 60GB of data per month.